The McMurdo FastFind 220

 The FastFind 220 is activated by manually deploying the antenna, pulling the anti-tamper seal and pressing the ON button, in an emergency situation.
 Once activated the McMurdo PLB transmits two signals simultaneously via the 406MHz professional global emergency service and the 121.5MHz homing signal to speed up local recovery.

-The FastFind 220 is subscription-free and does not rely on commercial call centres, meaning your request for help is received directly by Search and Rescue authorities.
-When triggered, the Fast Find Ranger broadcasts a unique registered distress signal that not only tells rescuers where you are, but who you are.
-This is typically within 5 minutes, but can be up to 45 minutes depending on satellite coverage.
-The Fast Find Ranger features a 121.5 MHz secondary homing transmitter which means that once Search and Rescue teams have been deployed, they are able to home in on your exact location.
+The PLB typically begins transmitting on the 406MHz frequency within 5 minutes, but can be up to 45 minutes depending on satellite coverage.
+The start of the 121.5 MHz secondary homing transmitter signal means that Search and Rescue teams have been deployed, they are able to home in on your exact location.

-Unlike most satellite enabled notification devices, the FastFind 220 PLB requires no monthly or annual subscription, making it one of the most cost effective GPS enabled emergency beacons available for long term use.
+Unlike most satellite enabled notification devices, the McMurdo FastFind 220 PLB requires no monthly or annual subscription, because it does not rely on commercial call centres, meaning your request for help is received directly by Search and Rescue authorities.
+When triggered, the MuMurdo FastFind broadcasts a unique registered distress signal that not only tells rescuers where you are, but who you are.
+Therefore, this is one of the most cost effective GPS enabled emergency beacons available for long term use.